 Cheesecake!
 It’s everyone’s favorite.
 I mean who doesn’t love a delicious, creamy bite of the good stuff?!
 But, if you, or someone you love, can’t eat dairy, eating a big slice cheesecake may feel like the worst idea ever.
-Thankfully, these easy no bake strawberry cheesecake bars are here to save the day!
+Thankfully, these healthy strawberry cheesecake bars are here to save the day!

 Watch How to Make This Recipe

-These bars are completely dairy-free and vegan.
-They have a no bake cookie crust and the creamy filling is made from soaked whole cashews and riddled with delicious strawberries that have been tossed in balsamic vinegar and roasted to perfection.
+These gluten free strawberry cheesecake bars are dairy-free and vegan.
+They have a no bake cookie crust and a creamy filling made from soaked whole cashews and roasted strawberries.

 The no bake cookie crust for these bars are made from a combination of real food ingredients instead of traditional graham crackers.

-These bars get their creamy cheesecake like texture from cashews!
-When soaked and blended, the cashews break down to form a creamy filling that, once sweetened, tastes like cheesecake.
+These bars get their creamy cheesecake like texture from soaked cashews!
+When soaked and blended, the cashews break down to form a creamy filling that, once sweetened, tastes just like creamy cheesecake.

-Here is what you’ll need for the filling:
+Here is what you’ll need for the cheesecake filling:

 If you do not have time to soak the cashews overnight, you can pour boiling hot water over them and let the cashews soak for three to four hours until tender.
 The filling might not be as smooth and creamy, but it will still work.